wandergithub/awesome-books/README.md

 # Awesome Books

-> This web page keeps a list of book using the local storage to keep track of Book titles with its corresponding Author.
+> This web page keeps a list of books using the local storage to keep track of Book titles with their corresponding Authors.

 ## App screenshot